vol III chap 12 sect 2

 In experiments with the electron gas realized during 1982-1983, Störmer and Tsui worked on more severe conditions of temperatures and magnetic fields (around -272°C and nearly 30 T).
 Although the electrons are most reluctant to condense (they are fermions) they combine with the “flux quanta” of the magnetic field and form composite particles that can condense (they become bosons).
 Störmer and Tsui found Hall plateaus at high magnetic field strengths corresponding to fractional values of the filling factor \(f\).
 This implied the existence of quasiparticles carrying fractional charge; for instance if \(f=1/3\) this would correspond to a fractional charge of \(e/3\).

 In his 1998 Nobel Lecture \(The Fractional Quantum Hall Effect\) Störmer explains the main difference between IQHE (Integer Quantum Hall Effect) and FQHE (Fractional Quantum Hall Effect): “The IQHE can be understood solely on the basis of the quantized motion of individual 2D electrons in the presence of a magnetic field and random fluctuations of the interface potential which creates localized states. ….
 The origin of FQHE is interaction between electrons.
-It is therefore termed a many-particle effect or an electron correlation effect, since the charged electrons are avoiding each other by correlating their relative motion in an intricate manner.”
+It is therefore termed a many-particle effect or an electron correlation effect, since the charged electrons avoid each other by correlating their relative motion in an intricate manner.”
 (See Figure 12.10 taken from Störmer´s Nobel Lecture.)

 (Source: MLA style: Horst L. Störmer – Nobel Lecture.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Mon.
 19 Jun 2023. https://www.nobelprize.org/prizes/physics/1998/stormer/lecture/)